adamant/adamant.language.reference/exceptions.md

 Adamant

 `try` will throw an exception if the expression throws or if the expression returns an error Result<T>.  `try?` returns a `Result<T>` of error if the expression throws.  `try!` will panic if the expression throws or returns an error `Result<T>`.

+## May Throw and No Throw

+Functions are annotated with a list of exceptions they could throw as:

+	public Func() may throw IOException, ParseException
+	{
+		// ...
+	}

+There are no unchecked exceptions.
+Exception annotations are part of the type of the function.
+Functions that don't throw any exceptions are marked with `no throw`.
+Any function that doesn't have a throw clause will have its throws inferred.
+Only at the public API boundary are you required to explicitly declare all thrown exceptions.

+## Catch

+You can only catch declared exceptions, not specific subtypes of declare exceptions because then you are depending on knowledge about the implementation of the method and are hiding a runtime type check.
+Not allowing this means exceptions don't have to carry runtime type info.
+(This idea comes from Midori)

+## Defer

+Not sure yet wether Adamant needs Swift style defer given the RAII pattern support.